ohbergan/knife-ssh-root-pass-tool/README.md

 ### Options

-- `-p` Specify the password in clear text (will be hashed unless you specify the hash).
-This will be used to verify that the changed password will work.
+- `-p` Specify the password in clear text.
+This will be used to verify that the changed password works so it is needed even if you supply a hash.
 - `-h` Specify the hash to use.
+This ensures that the hash will be the same on all hosts.
 - `-o` Specify an output file to save the results.
 - `-l` List the machines without changing passwords.
 - `--hosts` Specify a list of hosts separated by space.
 - `--help` Display this help message.

+The password on the remote host will be set by sending the hashed password, not the plaintext password.

+This tool will use sha-512 hashes.
+As far as I have been able to find out on the internet this is compatible with both RHEL/CentOS 6 which was released in 2011 as well as Debian 6 ("squeeze") released in 2014.

 ## Examples